fastify/fastify-websocket/README.md

 _**NB** The `path` option from `ws` should not be provided since the routing is handled by fastify itself_

 _**NB** The `noServer` option from `ws` should not be provided since the point of @fastify/websocket is to listen on the fastify server.
 If you want a custom server, you can use the `server` option, and if you want more control, you can use the `ws` library directly_

-You can also pass the following as `connectionOptions` for [createWebSocketStream](https://github.com/websockets/ws/blob/master/doc/ws.md#createwebsocketstreamwebsocket-options).

-- `allowHalfOpen` <boolean> If set to false, then the stream will automatically end the writable side when the readable side ends.
-Default: true.
-- `readable` <boolean> Sets whether the Duplex should be readable.
-Default: true.
-- `writable` <boolean> Sets whether the Duplex should be writable.
-Default: true.
-- `readableObjectMode` <boolean> Sets objectMode for readable side of the stream.
-Has no effect if objectMode is true.
-Default: false.
-- `readableHighWaterMark` <number> Sets highWaterMark for the readable side of the stream.
-- `writableHighWaterMark` <number> Sets highWaterMark for the writable side of the stream.

 [ws](https://github.com/websockets/ws) does not allow you to set `objectMode` or `writableObjectMode` to true
 ## Acknowledgements